minhquanvu0604/arm-module-ur5e/README.md

 ```bash
 ./run_image.sh
 ```
-Open a iteractive shell inside the container
+Open a iteractive shell inside the container (the ROS workspace inside the container is named apple_ws)
 ```bash
 docker exec -it moveit_ur5_container bash -c "source /opt/ros/noetic/setup.bash && source /root/apple_ws/devel/setup.bash && exec bash"
 ```
-Run the program with intructions above as you normall do in you host OS
+Run the program with the above intructions as you normall do in you host OS

+## Resources
+### Universal Robot ROS Driver - [link](https://github.com/ros-industrial/universal_robot)
+- Install the External Control URCap - DONE
+- Set the IP Address for the ROS PC
+- Tutorials for e-Series robot
+- Set up tool communication on an e-Series robot
+- Extract robot's calibration using ur_calibration
+- Start the robot driver
+...